 “Perennial” and “annual” are relative terms.
 Italian, perennial and elbon ryegrass are all temporary in Texas.
 As the weather approaches the mid-80s, ryegrass begins to wither away regardless of species.

-Putting aside the esoteric arguments of growing a non-native species during a season in which all of nature is dormant, it’s also not a good idea to apply excessive amounts of water on turf that will die in April and May.
+Putting aside the esoteric arguments of growing a non-native species during a season in which all of nature is dormant, it’s also not a good idea to apply excessive amounts of water on turf that is only temporary.
 The warm season grasses, i.e., Bermuda grass, St. Augustine grass and zoysia, go dormant to semi-dormant in the winter and require little to no supplemental water.
 Not so with ryegrass — it may require twice as much water as St. Augustine if the winter is dry.
 Some homeowners may even fertilize this ephemeral grass.

-An indirect, but notable detriment of ryegrass is that during the months it’s growing and requiring irrigation is the same time that SAWS is determining your sewer fee for the following year.
-It’s called winter averaging and it monitors the amount of water you use during three complete billing cycle from mid-November to mid-March.
-No logical homeowner would water plants or lawn during this time since this would cause their sewer rates to rise significantly.
+Finally, probably the most detrimental aspect of ryegrass is that during the season it’s growing and using water is the exact same time SAWS is determining your sewer fee for the following year.
+It’s called winter averaging and SAWS determines your annual sewer fee from the three complete billing cycles that occur from mid-November to mid-March.

 Yes, during the cool season ryegrass is an important soil stabilizer for slopes, new construction and new homes.
 Our warm season turf grasses, whether by sod or seed, do not grow appreciatively during the cool season.
 To prevent soil from washing away, ryegrass seed is added to bare soil areas.

 To initiate germination, ryegrass must have cool temperatures, sun and moisture.
 In Texas, we don’t begin to seed until the nights are consistently in the low 60s and daytime temps don’t exceed the high 70s.
 Generally, this begins in early November.